AA Pension Scheme

 An update on the arrangements in place to support the benefits you have built up in the Scheme.

-As Trustees, we work with the AA to make sure the Scheme has sufficient funds to pay the benefits that members have built up, whenever they need to be paid.
+As Directors of the Trustee Board, we work with the AA to make sure the Scheme has sufficient funds to pay the benefits that members have built up, whenever they need to be paid.
 This amount is the Scheme’s ‘funding target’.

 In the years between valuations, the Scheme Actuary provides us with less formal updates.
 These updates do not go into the same level of detail as a valuation, but they allow us to monitor changes in the funding level and take any steps that might be appropriate.

-We share the results of our valuations and updates with you in our summary funding statements.
-This summary funding statement contains:
+We share the results of our valuations and updates with you in our Summary Funding Statements.
+The following Summary Funding Statement contains:

-• The results of the latest valuation at 31 March 2022; and
+• the results of the Scheme Actuary’s update as at 31 March 2023; and

-• A recap of the Scheme Actuary’s last update at 31 March 2021.
+• a recap of the latest valuation as at 31 March 2022.

 Steve Delo